brainandforce/CliffordNumbers.jl/docs/src/numeric.md

     It is important to note that k-vectors are not *k-blades* (the wedge product of k 1-vectors) or *k-versors* (the geometric product of k 1-vectors).
 In dimensions up to 3, all k-vectors are also k-blades, but this is not generally true: as a counterexample, $e_1 e_2 + e_3 e_4$ is not representable as a k-blade.
-However, all k-blades are k-vectors.
+However, all k-blades are k-vectors. k-versors usually consist of more than one grade.

 !!! note
     In the future, we may consider adding a `DualKVector` or `PseudoKVector` type to more easily